chrisstrahle/chrisstrahle.github.io/_pages/about.md

 I've facilitated biosecurity courses at BlueDot Impact, done independent policy research on antimicrobial access in LMICs with the Oxford Biosecurity Group, and started a student-run capacity-building program at the World Health Summit.

-I believe the tools to dramatically reduce the burden of respiratory diseases already exist or are within reach and I think we should develop and deploy them globally.
+I believe the tools to dramatically reduce the burden of respiratory diseases are within reach and I think we should develop and deploy them globally.
 I'm trying to make that happen.

 <div class="row justify-content-start">
     <div class="col-sm-8">